michaeldegroot/mysql-cache/README.md

 ___
 # What it does
 Automatically caches SELECT sql's in the machine's memory using node-cache.
-This module is wrapping the [mysql](https://www.npmjs.com/package/mysql) module
+This module is wrapping some functions of the [mysql](https://www.npmjs.com/package/mysql) module
 ___
 # Changelog